 The Agency has made a number of determinations in advance of issuing this RFP.
 These include the following:

 The Agency has decided that for this RFP serving each Child near the Child’s home and/or community is a key component to success.
 Service delivery to Children will occur at a local level, based upon the Agency’s defined Service Areas.
-Multiple contracts may be awarded for each service in each Service Area, and each service (FGCS, CWES, and SAL) will be awarded separately for each Service Area.
-(Service Area map in Attachment E).
+Multiple contracts may be awarded for each service in each Service Area, and each service (FGCS, CWES, and SAL) will be awarded separately.
 This decision was made to encourage the movement of Children back to their communities of origin to preserve connections of Children to their families, home communities, schools, and Positive Support Systems.
 Bidders may bid for multiple Service Areas, and awards will be made separately for each service (CWES, FGCS, and SAL) in each Service Area.
 Bidders will submit one Proposal for each service for which the Bidder intends to offer services, and each Proposal will include a section for the Bidder to address Service Area specific questions.
-The Agency expects to award multiple contracts per service in each of the five Service Areas.
+The Agency intends to award multiple contracts per service in each of the five Service Areas.
 A single Bidder bidding on multiple Service Areas may be awarded contracts in more than one Service Area.
 Contractors in each Service Area will coordinate with one another, when necessary, to assist a Child and/or Family.

 The Agency has decided to combine the previously discrete procurements for CWES, FGCS, and SAL into a single new procurement for Crisis Intervention, Stabilization, and Reintegration services.
-By combining these services into a single procurement, the State is seeking to develop a comprehensive, connected approach to serving Children in need of Out-of-Home Placement.
+By combining these services into a single procurement, the Agency is seeking to develop a comprehensive, connected approach to serving Children in need of Out-of-Home Placement.
 Multiple contracts may be awarded for each service in each Service Area.
 Each Service (FGCS, CWES, and SAL) will be awarded separately for each Service Area.

 The Agency has decided to emphasize and mandate the use of the One Caseworker Model for each service.
-A Child in CWES, FGCS, or SAL will have a single Caseworker assigned by the Contractor in each service to coordinate the delivery of the Child’s Service Plan and to be the point of contact for the Child, the Child’s Family or other persons in the Child’s Positive Support System, and the Referring Worker.
+A Child in CWES, FGCS, or SAL will have one Caseworker assigned by the Contractor in each service to coordinate the delivery of the Child’s Service Plan and to be the point of contact for the Child, the Child’s Family or other persons in the Child’s Positive Support System, and the Referring Worker.
 The One Caseworker Model is designed to ensure a Child and Child’s Family have consistent access to Contractor staff and to better coordinate services for each Child.

 The Agency has decided to pursue a further integration of child welfare services through collaboration across Agency contracts and community providers.
 In the future, the Agency hopes to continue to pursue a more cohesive and comprehensive array of services.